vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 A few lines of evidence are suggestive:

-* The grants database includes *no* grants since November 2020 -- a gap of almost a year as of the time of writing this post.
-There's usually a lag of a few months between making a grant and publishing a write-up about it, so this absence could still be consistent with *some* grantmaking in 2021, but likely not much.
+* The grants database includes only one grant in 2021 (of $600,000 to the Federation of American Scientists, which is a different flavor than past grants) and otherwise no other grants since November 2020.

-* Open Philanthropy has been using [exit grants](https://en.wikipedia.org/wiki/Exit_grant) as well as reducing levels of commitment even for grantees that they are continuing to support.
+* Open Philanthropy has been using [exit grants](https://en.wikipedia.org/wiki/Exit_grant) as well as reducing levels of commitment even for grantees that they are continuing to support:

   * The [March 2020
     grant](https://www.openphilanthropy.org/focus/us-policy/immigration-policy/center-global-development-migration-program-2020)